cue-lang/cue/doc/ref/spec.md

     foo:    string    // foo is a string
     [=~"^i"]: int     // all other fields starting with i are integers
-    [=~"^b"]: bool    // all other fields starting with b are booleans ...string         // all other fields must be a string }
+    [=~"^b"]: bool    // all other fields starting with b are booleans ...string         // all other fields must be a string.
+Note: default constraints are not yet implemented.
+}

 b: a & {